In the most basic sense, the LIT Strength Machine is really just a water rower with anchor points for attaching resistance bands.

 - Stores vertically

-- Handles, pair of bands, ankle cuffs, and tablet holder included with purchase
+- Handles, pair of bands, and tablet holder included with purchase

 - Access to unique workouts through app